 How to Become an iOS Developer

-BrainStation's iOS Developer career guide is intended to help you take the first steps toward a lucrative career in iOS Development.
-The guide provides an in-depth overview of the mobile development skills you should learn, the best available iOS training options, career paths in iOS Development, how to become an iOS Developer, and more.
+BrainStation’s iOS Developer career guide is intended to help you take the first steps toward a lucrative career in iOS Development.
+Read on for an overview of the mobile development skills you should learn, iOS training options, career paths, how to become an iOS Developer, and more.

 To become an iOS Developer – and especially a really great iOS Developer – requires a firm grasp of several hard skills, including conceptualization, market research, basic design, and especially coding, as well as user testing, compliance, and finally, submitting your app to the App Store.

 These hard skills can be straightforward to learn, but will require dedicated study.
 What’s more, the best iOS Developers combine technical expertise with a range of soft skills.
 These may take additional time to hone, but fortunately, they can be practiced across a range of disciplines.

 How to become an iOS Developer in six steps:

 If you want to be an iOS Developer, you should start by gaining a clear sense of what exactly development is.
 Development for iOS is an area of specialty, not a bubble; the same software development process that brings other types of products from concept to market still applies.
 If you’ve been working in development for a while, you can skip this step—but if you’re new to development and believe this is the industry you want to work in, you’ll first need to understand how it works and how you’re going to fit into it.
 You can accomplish this by taking a beginner’s development course, or even getting to know a few working Developers and asking them about what they do.

 iOS Developers are in high demand – Apple’s high year-over-year growth combined with the growing appetite for new content has resulted in a scarcity of talent across many sectors of tech, and particularly iOS Developers, and this trend is only expected to continue into the future.